thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 In order to simplify this guide we have included "Temperature & Humidity Demo Dashboard" to the [demo data](/docs/samples/demo-account/) that is available in each Thingsboard installation.
 Of course, you can modify this dashboard: tune, add, delete widgets, etc.
-You can access this dashboard by logging in as a tenant administrator:
+You can access this dashboard by logging in as a tenant administrator.
+Use

  - login: tenant@thingsboard.org
  - password: tenant

+in case of local Thingsboard installation.

 Once logged in, open **Dashboards->Temperature & Humidity Demo Dashboard** page.
 You should observe demo dashboard with live data from your device (similar to dashboard image in the introduction).